-Tim Kaine and Mike Pence have faced off in the only vice-presidential debate in the run-up to the US election, clashing over national security, immigration and other issues.
+Tim Kaine and Mike Pence are facing off in the only vice presidential debate in the run-up to the US election, clashing over economy, immigration and other issues.

 Early on in the debate on Tuesday night, Kaine, Hillary Clinton's running mate, clashed with Pence, Donald Trump's choice for vice president, over reports that the Republican nominee could have avoided paying taxes for nearly two decades.

-Still, the nationally televised debate gave the longtime politicians a chance to introduce themselves to Americans, energising party loyalists and potentially swaying the shrinking pool of undecided voters.
+Still, the nationally televised debate promised a spotlight opportunity for the longtime politicians to introduce themselves to Americans, energise party loyalists and potentially sway the shrinking pool of undecided voters.

-Trump and Clinton's campaigns both tweeted continuously throughout the campaigns.
+Trump and Clinton's campaigns both tweeted continuously as the got under way.

-Clinton was widely viewed as the winner of her opening debate with Trump, rattling the property mogul with jabs about his business record and demeaning statements about women, and responding to his attacks with calm rejoinders.
+Clinton was widely viewed as the winner of her opening debate with Trump, rattling the real estate mogul with jabs about his business record and demeaning statements about women, and responding to his attacks with calm rejoinders.

 New public opinion polls have showed her improving her standing in nearly all battleground states.